mendersoftware/mender-docs/02.Overview/08.Inventory/docs.md

 ## Introduction

-Unlike [device identity attributes](../07.Identity/docs.md), device inventory attributes do not need to be unique.
+Unlike [Device identity attributes](../07.Identity/docs.md), Device inventory attributes do not need to be unique.
 They simply provide information about the target device.

 The Mender client will periodically collect inventory-related data for reporting